-At the filling stations, however, one question remains: is the hydrogen stored in liquid form (i.e. at -253 degrees Celsius) or in gaseous form at high pressure?
+However, at the filling stations, one question remains: is the hydrogen stored in liquid form (i.e. at -253 degrees Celsius) or gaseous form at high pressure?
 “The fuel cell can process both liquid and gaseous hydrogen, there is no difference,” says Daum.
 “Filling stations will only be able to support one technology – gaseous or liquid.
 So the industry has to make a choice.”

-As part of the regulatory framework, the two groups are in favour of “incentives for CO2-neutral technologies as well as a taxation system based on CO2 and energy content; an emissions trading system could be another option”, according to the statement.
+As part of the regulatory framework, the two groups favour “incentives for CO2-neutral technologies as well as a taxation system based on CO2 and energy content; an emissions trading system could be another option”, according to the statement.

 CEO found at Mercedes plant

-Dr. Matthias Jurytko, currently Plant Manager and Head of Production at the Mercedes-Benz plant in Wörth, will move to Cellcentric starting on 1 June 2021, to take over the role of Managing Director and CEO.
+Dr Matthias Jurytko, currently Plant Manager and Head of Production at the Mercedes-Benz plant in Wörth, will move to Cellcentric starting on 1 June 2021 to take over the Managing Director and CEO role.
 The choice for Jurytko apparently fell due to his success as a manager during the Covid pandemic.
 At least as much is hinted by Martin Daum:

 “With his many years of management experience, he possesses important skills for this task: extensive expertise in the truck business, coupled with experience in the management and further development of our plants.
-As a competent manager and esteemed personality, Matthias Jurytko has led the Wörth site safely through the Covid-19 pandemic in recent months.
-Under his leadership, the truck plant became a pioneer in the implementation of Daimler’s testing and vaccination strategy.”
+Matthias Jurytko has led the Wörth site safely through the Covid-19 pandemic in recent months as a competent manager and esteemed personality.
+Furthermore, under his leadership, the truck plant became a pioneer in implementing Daimler’s testing and vaccination strategy.”